 You can now watch our first video lesson of a four-parts video lesson on coronavirus.
 Stay tuned for future updates!
 Roma Support Group’s Financial Inclusion Project helps Roma people by providing advice and advocacy on issues such as benefits, debt and housing.

 We need volunteers to help us do this work.
 Our volunteers play an important role helping with things like giving advice, translating appointments and materials, and carrying out administrative tasks.
 If you have strong communication skills and enjoy problem solving, join us and use your skills to make a difference!
 We are particularly interested to hear from people who are confident communicating in English and an Eastern European language such as Polish, Romanian, Slovakian, Hungarian or Czech.
 As a Roma organisation, we are always pleased to welcome Roma volunteers.
 You will be provided with full training and ongoing support.
-If you are interested in helping us and want to find out more, please email advice@romasupportgroup.org.uk. ![]() To celebrate Gypsy Roma Traveller History Month 2020 we are holding an art competition for young people aged between six and eighteen years old.
+If you are interested in helping us and want to find out more, please email [email protected].
+To celebrate Gypsy Roma Traveller History Month 2020 we are holding an art competition for young people aged between six and eighteen years old.
 We are looking for examples of any kind of artworks to promote Roma culture and celebrate its richness and diversity.
 It could be a drawing, picture, poem, audio recording on a mobile phone or a short video showing young people playing music, dancing or singing.
 There will be prizes for the best entries and all the artworks we receive will be featured in an online exhibition and posted on our social media (Twitter and Facebook) and website and included in a short video collage.
 How to enter our art competition Please see our posters in English, Polish and Romanian (pdf files).
 Entries should be received by Sunday 7th June.
-Please send the artwork to us at aspiration@romasupportgroup.org.uk.
+Please send the artwork to us at [email protected].
 Remember to complete our registration form (this is available as a Word document or as a pdf file) and to send this to us with your entry.
 Following the work of our "Roma Stories": Roma Oral History Project we are pleased to say that our new Roma Oral History website has now been launched.
 You will find interview extracts and introductory information and learning materials for primary schools.

 If you would like to work with children, why not gain some hands-on experience while making a positive difference to young Roma people?

 During these difficult times while schools are closed, it is extremely important that young people stay in education, do their homework and have fun.
 Are you good at maths, literacy or maybe science?
 Is art your forte?
 The Aspiration Project is looking for volunteers, who could support online learning of Roma children and young people.
-For more info please get in touch with Szymon: szymon@romasupportgroup.org.uk Please see the posters and videos below explaining how to access Roma Support Group support and appointments during the period of disruption because of COVID-19/Coronavirus.
-Posters explaining how to access support and appointmentsScroll down for further information.
-See a larger version of this poster on our Contact page.
-Videos explaining how to access our different projects for support and appointmentsClick on one of the headings below.
-Aspiration project
+For more info please get in touch with Szymon: s[email protected] Please see the posters below explaining how to access Roma Support Group support and appointments during the period of disruption because of COVID-19/Coronavirus.
+Phone number to book appointments:We provide support in the following areas:See a larger version of this poster on our Contact page.
+Roma Support Group Oral History Project Co-ordinator Tania Gessi has had an article published in a recent (27th January 2020) issue of the newspaper Jewish News.

 Entitled "Roma and Sinti voices silent for too long" it appears on page 43 of issue number 1142.
 Read it here.
 See our 'Roma Stories' page for further information about our Oral History Project ![]() It is with great sadness that we say farewell to our friend and colleague Andy Shallice who passed away on 14th December, 2019.
 He worked for the Roma Support Group as the Policy and Information Worker, joining us in 2013.
 We have lost a great, passionate advocate for Roma rights and social justice.
 He will be missed by all of us.
 We have put together a tribute to Andy's work.
 At his funeral, in memory of Andy, "The Manchester Rambler" was sung.
 Andy's family have kindly allowed us to share a recording of the singing by those who attended.
 (Click back button in your browser to return to the RSG site). ![]()